petercorke/simple-threads-coder/README.md

 To use this you must have a licence for MATLAB&reg; and MATLAB Coder&reg;.

+## Collaborate

+If you download and test this, please send me your feedback.
+If you're interested in helping with development, even better, please contact me and we can make a plan.
+A non-exhaustive list of development topics is at the end of this document.

 ## Design principles

 STL supports a useful subset of POSIX functionality: threads, semaphores and mutexes.
 Each of these objects is referenced by a small integer handle.
 The actual POSIX object are kept in arrays within `stl.c`, the maximum number of threads, semaphores and mutexes (currently 8) can be adjusted by parameters in `stl.c`.

 All objects have string names (MATLAB character arrays) to assist in debugging, these are shown in the log message stream.

-When a resource is freed its handle is recycled.
+When a resource is freed its STL handle is recycled.

 Object | Handle range | Comment|
 |---|---|---|